W. Edwards Deming: Japan

 In 1947, Deming was involved in early planning for the 1951 Japanese census.
 The Allied powers were occupying Japan, and he was asked by the United States Department of the Army to assist with the census.
-He was brought over at the behest of General Douglas MacArthur, who grew frustrated at being unable to complete so much as a phone call without the line going dead due to Japan's shattered postwar economy.
+He was brought over at the behest of General Douglas MacArthur, who grew frustrated at being frequently unable to complete phone calls without the line going dead due to Japan's shattered postwar economy.
 While in Japan, his expertise in quality-control techniques, combined with his involvement in Japanese society, brought him an invitation from the Union of Japanese Scientists and Engineers (JUSE).

 JUSE members had studied Shewhart's techniques, and as part of Japan's reconstruction efforts, they sought an expert to teach statistical control.
 From June–August 1950, Deming trained hundreds of engineers, managers, and scholars in SPC and concepts of quality.
 He also conducted at least one session for top management (including top Japanese industrialists of the likes of Akio Morita, the cofounder of Sony Corp.)
 Deming's message to Japan's chief executives was that improving quality would reduce expenses, while increasing productivity and market share.
 Perhaps the best known of these management lectures was delivered at the Mt.
 Hakone Conference Center in August 1950.

 A number of Japanese manufacturers applied his techniques widely and experienced heretofore unheard-of levels of quality and productivity.
 The improved quality combined with the lowered cost created new international demand for Japanese products.

 Deming declined to receive royalties from the transcripts of his 1950 lectures, so JUSE's board of directors established the Deming Prize (December 1950) to repay him for his friendship and kindness.
 Within Japan, the Deming Prize continues to exert considerable influence on the disciplines of quality control and quality management.

 In 1960, the Prime Minister of Japan (Nobusuke Kishi), acting on behalf of Emperor Hirohito, awarded Deming Japan's Order of the Sacred Treasure, Second Class.
 The citation on the medal recognizes Deming's contributions to Japan's industrial rebirth and its worldwide success.
 The first section of the meritorious service record describes his work in Japan: